 Interested in upholding children’s rights and migrant rights issues.

-The volunteer would be required to undertake an enhanced DBS and reference checks as part of our commitment to safer recruitment as a charity that works with children and vulnerable adults.
+The volunteer would be required to undertake an enhanced DBS, interview and reference checks as part of our commitment to safer recruitment as a charity that works with children and vulnerable adults.